 - Let the chest fully expand after each compression

 - Repeat thirty times and then perform artificial respiration

 - Check for heartbeat and repeat if necessary

-If there is still no heartbeat after five minutes, it’s unlikely your dog will recover.
+If there is still no heartbeat after three minutes, it’s unlikely your dog will recover.